 - Personal details (such as your name, contact details, email address) which you provide by registering with us or submitting an enquiry via the website;

 - Your responses to surveys which we ask you to complete for research purposes;

 - Any other information you post, email or otherwise send to us.

 Any contact with the Centre via our website (for example, through enquiry or contact forms) will request contact information (such as your name, organisation, postal address, telephone and e-mail address).
 This may be personal information if you are making an enquiry of your own volition.

 This information is requested to allow us to respond to your enquiry accordingly.
-By supplying this information, you are consenting to the Centre (or the University of Edinburgh) keeping it for a reasonable period of time and using it for the purposes set out below.
+By supplying this information, you are consenting to the Centre (or the University of Strathclyde) keeping it for a reasonable period of time and using it for the purposes set out below.

 How we use your information

 We use your information provided by you to: